 Notes.
 OLS regressions.
-All continuous variables are standardized.
+All continous variables are standardized.
 Controls include individual level age, gender, household registration status FEs, ethnic group FEs, education FEs, marriage status FEs, and county level geographic controls, historical controls, and socioeconomic controls.
-Standard errors clustered at the county level are in parentheses. p < 0.1, p < 0.05, p < 0.01.
+Standard errors clustered at the county level are in parentheses. \ p < 0.1, \\\ p < 0.05, \\\\ p < 0.01.

-4 Main Results
+4. Main results

 In this section, we present our main empirical findings.
 We estimate the impact of genealogy density on the share of family firms.
-To alleviate potential endogeneity concerns, we adopt an instrumental variable approach and a nearest neighbor matching method to examine how historical family culture drives the emergence of family firms.
+To alleviate potential endogeneity concerns, we adopt an instrumental variable approach and a matching approach to examine how historical family culture drives the emergence of family firms.

-4.1 Historical Family Culture and Fraction of Family Firms
+4.1.
+Historical family culture and fraction of family firms

 In this section, we investigate the relationship between historical family culture and family firm share in different counties.
-As discussed in Section 3, our measure of historical family culture is county-level genealogy density (number of genealogies compiled during 1368 to 1949, normalized by population in 1953.).
+As discussed in Section 3, our measure of historical family culture is county-level genealogy density (number of genealogies compiled from 1368 to 1949, normalized by population in 1953.).
 We only consider genealogies compiled prior to 1949 to avoid reverse causality.
 The estimation is based on the following equation:

-$$Y{j} = \alpha + \beta Genealogy \ Density{j} + X{j} \gamma + \mu{p} + \varepsilon{j}$$ where Y_j is the fraction of family firms42 surveyed in county j; Genealogy Density_j is genealogy density in county j; the coefficients of main interest is β , which captures the effect of historical family culture on the prevalence of family firms.
-The vector X'j denotes geographic, historical, and socioeconomic controls that could be related to the outcome variable and genealogy density simultaneously.
+$$Y{j} = \alpha + \beta Genealogy \ Density{j} + X'{j}\gamma + \mu{p} + \varepsilon{j}$$ (2)

+where $Y_j$ is the fraction of family firms surveyed in county j; Genealogy Densityj is genealogy density in county j; the coefficient of main interest is $\beta$ , which captures the effect of historical family culture on the prevalence of family firms.
+The vector $X'j$ denotes geographic, historical, and socioeconomic controls that could be related to the outcome variable and genealogy density simultaneously.
 Geographic variables include ruggedness, altitude, distance to the coast and calorie suitability.
 Historical variables include biography density (1368-1949), population density in 1880 and tax per capita in 1820.
-Contemporary socioeconomic variables are urbanization rate, sex ratio, minority rate, bank density, and a provincial capital dummy. μ_p are province fixed effects; ε_j is the error term.
+Contemporary socioeconomic variables are urbanization rate, sex ratio, minority rate, bank density, and a provincial capital dummy. $\mu_p$ are province fixed effects; $\varepsilon_j$ is the error term.
 We use robust standard errors in our baseline estimation.